APOLLO: SGD-like Memory, AdamW-level Performance: Appendix

 \subsubsection{MMLU fine-tuning}

 We use the implementation from~\cite{zheng2024llamafactory}.
-We use the rank as 8 and sweep the learning rate within the range [1e-5, 2.5e-5, 5e-5, 1e-4,1.5e-4, 2e-4] for GaLore, Fira, \name to ensure a faithful comparison.
-The full and LoRA results are from~\cite{zhang2024q}.
+We adopt the implementation from~\cite{zheng2024llamafactory}.
+For a fair and comprehensive comparison, we set the rank to 8 and sweep the learning rate across the range [5e-6, 7.5-6, 1e-5, 2.5e-5, 5e-5, 7.5e-5, 1e-4, 1.5e-4, 2e-4] for GaLore, Fira, \name, and \namec.
+Specifically, \namec uses a scaling factor of $\sqrt{4}$ for fine-tuning LLaMA-3-8B and Mistral-7B, while a factor of $1$ is applied to Gemma-7B, as it exhibits higher sensitivity during fine-tuning.
+The full fine-tuning and LoRA results are taken from~\cite{zhang2024q}.